harleydutton/tabula-rasa/meta/rejected/Intent.md

 The intent is to make it hard to kill named characters before their defences have been lowered.
 Once the boss robot's force field has been shorted out with a bucket of water then can be dealt some form of the `dying` flavor at normal difficulty and finished off as an action or once combat ends.
 <!-- this should be a BRIEF description of combat and a more lengthy description of why it is necessary -->

+---

+this is design. it is also design I have moved away from in a couple different ways. rejected.